Landon Ronald: Early years

-HMV and orchestral appointments
+His Master's Voice and orchestral appointments

 In 1900 Ronald was approached by Fred Gaisberg of the recording firm the Gramophone Company, a predecessor of EMI.
 He accepted the post of musical adviser, and was the pianist on many of the company's early song recordings.
 Gaisberg calculated that Ronald's varied musical contacts would help the new company recruit the distinguished performers it needed.
 Ronald helped the company to sign up Melba and other leading singers including Adelina Patti, Charles Santley and Enrico Caruso.
-He remained closely connected with HMV for the rest of his career, becoming a director in 1930 and a founder-director of Electrical and Musical Industries (EMI) formed by the merger of HMV with its rival, the Columbia Graphophone Company in 1931.
+He remained closely connected with His Master's Voice for the rest of his career, becoming a director in 1930 and a founder-director of Electrical and Musical Industries (EMI) formed by the merger of His Master's Voice with its rival, the Columbia Graphophone Company in 1931.